Archimedes' Principle and Understanding Buoyant Force

 What happens if a weight floats and doesn't sink?
 In the diagram below we lower a hollow steel ball into the tank.
 This time we know the weight is 3kg.
 The chain goes slack because the weight floats and doesn't pull down on it.
 The scale indicates 0kg.
 The water displaced weighs the same as the weight this time.

-So the object displaces water and settles lower and lower until the upthrust equals its weight.
+So the ball displaces water and settles lower and lower until the upthrust equals its weight.
 The force of gravity on the object acting downwards, i.e. its weight, is balanced by a buoyant force or upthrust acting upwards.
 Since the two are the same, the object floats.

 In this second scenario, the object doesn't become fully submerged.